Monsoon likely to be normal in north & south, above-normal in central India: IMD | Science-Environment

 - India

-The southwest monsoon is likely to be normal in the north and south India, above-normal in central India, and below-normal in the east and northeast India, the MeT department said on Tuesday.
+The southwest monsoon is likely to be normal in north and south India, above-normal in central India and below-normal in east and northeast India, the MeT department said on Tuesday.

 He said the monsoon this year is likely to be normal in the country as a whole.